Renishaw plc: Operations

 The company's product portfolio includes touch probes for CNC machine tools, calibration systems that optimise the performance of CNC machinery, linear encoder systems, rotary encoder systems, additive manufacturing machines, dental CAD/CAM systems, Raman spectroscopy and medical devices for functional neurosurgery applications.

 Locations

-Renishaw's main offices are situated in Gloucestershire in an old watermill, with several new buildings on a 26 acre site.
+Renishaw's main offices are situated in an old watermill, together with several new buildings, on a 26 acre site, near Nailsworth, Gloucestershire.
 The company has a machine shop located at Stonehouse, Gloucestershire, and an assembly facility at Woodchester, both near Stroud.
 There are further assembly facilities in Dublin (Ireland) and Pune (India).
 Renishaw also has research facilities located in Wotton-under-Edge, Edinburgh and Ljubljana.

 Sale of Renishaw

 On 2 March 2021, David McMurtry and John Deer indicated that they wished to dispose of their entire holdings in Renishaw, comprising some 53% of the shares, as 'we recognise that neither of us is getting any younger'.
 The Renishaw board then announced that it was launching a formal sale process for the entire company.
 This process was terminated on 7 July 2021, the board concluding that none of the proposals met their objectives.